-Amortization - In April 2015, the FASB issued Accounting Standards Update (ASU) No. 2015-03, Simplifying the Presentation of Debt Issuance Costs, which requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct reduction from the carrying amount of that debt liability, consistent with debt discounts.
-During the years ended June 30, 2020 and 2019, amortization amounted to \$13,177 and \$13,177, respectively.
+Amortization - In April 2015, the FASB issued ASU No. 2015-03, Simplifying the Presentation of Debt Issuance Costs, which requires that debt issuance costs related to a recognized debt liability be presented in the consolidated statements of financial position as a direct reduction from the carrying amount of that debt liability, consistent with debt discounts.
+During the years ended June 30, 2021 and 2020, amortization amounted to \$13,177 and \$13,177, respectively.

-Functional expenses - The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities and changes in net assets.
+Functional expenses - The costs of providing the various programs and other activities have been summarized on a functional basis in the consolidated statements of activities and changes in net assets.
 Certain costs have been allocated among the programs and supporting services benefited as depicted in the accompanying statements of functional expenses.
 Expenses that can be identified with a specific program and support are allocated directly according to their natural expenditure classification.
 Other expenses that are common to several functions are allocated by management's estimate of resources devoted to the programs or support source.
-Specifically, those costs are allocated by department, a full time equivalent measure, and by square footage.
-Direct benefit to donor costs have been included in fund development costs on the statements of functional expenses as the associated costs are not material in relation to the consolidated financial statements taken as a whole.
+Specifically, those costs are allocated by department, a full time equivalent measure, or by square footage.
+Direct benefit to donor costs have been included in fund development costs on the consolidated statements of functional expenses as the associated costs are not material in relation to the consolidated financial statements taken as a whole.